willigarneau/materialui-portfolio/README.md

 1. Run `npm run deploy`.
 This will start the build process and push afterwards to the gh-pages branch.
 2. Set under Settings > GitHub Pages the source to `gh-pages branch` and click `Save`.

+  # This project is still in development.
+If you wish to contribute to it, fork it and make up a pull request :)